 Cash conversion cycle = Days Sales of Inventory + Days Sales Outstanding – Days Payables Outstanding.

-See ‘The discounted cash flow methodology: Introduction’, supra.
+See section titled ‘The discounted cash flow methodology: Introduction’, above.

-See ‘Developing and reviewing projected capital expenditures’, supra.
+See section titled ‘Developing and reviewing projected capital expenditures’, above.

 In contrast to this so-called indirect cash flow method, the so-called direct cash-flow method is based on an identification and allocation of transfer of funds.

 cf. Koller et al. (2015), pp. 229 f.

 See section titled ‘The valuation or loss period’, above.